zappee/gombi/docker/README.md

 ~~~

 ### 3.4) Setting Up Certificate Authorities (CA) in Firefox
-How to get Firefox to trust all self signed certificates you use locally to serve your development sites over https and not complain about them?
+How to get Firefox to trust all self-signed certificates you use locally to serve your development sites over https and not complain about them?
 You can add the root CA to your web browser.
 The root CA locates in the CA server, the Docker container name is `pki.remal.com`.